neumino/neumino.github.io/movies.md

-### What Happened to Mr Cha?
+### One Night in Miami...
-*Released on 2021-01-01, vote average 7*
+*Released on 2021-01-08, vote average 6.5*

-With the peak of his career long behind him, an actor clings to his past glory — until a sudden wake-up call forces him to face who he&#39;s become.
+In the aftermath of Cassius Clay&#39;s defeat of Sonny Liston in 1964, the boxer meets with Malcolm X, Sam Cooke and Jim Brown to change the course of history in the segregated South.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/d7ZP8ywcn8g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZprXMxKg--w?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>